HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 The app will automatically reload if you change any of the source files.

-The development server has a build-in proxy configuration
+The development server has a built-in proxy configuration

 This is convenient when you want to test a local server without having to deal with CORS.

-In the test-data directory, you find some JSON examples.
+In the test-data directory, you will find some JSON examples.
 Try it out with the URL

 http://localhost:4200/#uri=http://localhost:3000/movies.hal-forms.json.